 You’ve likely heard the phrase “laughter is the best medicine.”
-And while it may feel hard to laugh right now, finding silver linings (and a few things to laugh at) can actually help us ease stress and anxiety during these challenging times.
+And while it may feel hard to laugh in times of uncertainty — whether related to the pandemic or something else in our lives — finding silver linings (and a few things to laugh at) can actually help us ease stress and anxiety.

 Giggling at a family member’s witty remark — or even your own joke — seems like a simple, human reaction to something that sparks joy, but there’s actually a boatload of science behind why laughter makes us feel so good.
 The Mayo Clinic reports that engaging with our sense of humor can go a long way in relieving stress by causing several physical changes in the body.
 A bout of laughter often leads to an uptick in endorphins, which is then followed by a decrease in heart rate and blood pressure, resulting in a relaxed feeling and improved circulation, which can ease muscle tension.